nibarulabs/ccxt-js/CONTRIBUTING.md

-# Contributing To The CCXT-JS-JS Library
+# Contributing To The CCXT-JS Library

 - [How To Submit A Question Or Issue](#how-to-submit-an-issue)
 - [How To Contribute Code](#how-to-contribute-code)